dynobase-icon

 Time to 10x your DynamoDB productivity with Dynobase [learn more]

 Amazon DynamoDB is a fully managed, cloud-native, NoSQL database service.
-It provides some amazing features to make developers work easier.
+It provides some amazing features to make developers' work easier.
 In this article, I will discuss how DynamoDB supports data versioning and different methods of implementing it.

 What is Data Versioning in DynamoDB?

 Data versioning in DynamoDB is a simple yet helpful concept.
 The DynamoDB table will have a new attribute to save the version when versioning is enabled.
-DynamoDB will assign a version for when you first save a tuple, and it will increment the versions as you update the tuple.
+DynamoDB will assign a version when you first save a tuple, and it will increment the versions as you update the tuple.

 When Should You Consider Data Versioning in DynamoDB?